 The Earthquake Brace & Bolt Program (EBB)

-- To take advantage of this program, your house must meet certain criteria.
+- To take advantage of this program, your house had to meet certain criteria.

 - It must have been constructed prior to 1979 because properties this old typically perch on their foundations without any bracing to hold them in place in the event of an earthquake.

-- The house also must be built atop a crawl space that’s enclosed by unbraced cripple walls beneath the first floor.
+- The house also had to be built atop a crawl space that’s enclosed by unbraced cripple walls beneath the first floor.

 Southern California Public Radio reports that this covers about one in 10 properties in the Los Angeles area alone, most built prior to the 1940s.

 The EBB website provides a list of ZIP codes that were eligible for EBB assistance.
 They are primarily in those areas with a large number of older homes and prone to extreme shaking in earthquakes.

 But even if you live in one of these areas, you may not receive assistance.
 The $3,000 payments are distributed among applicants through a lottery system.